ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 This little intro sets the mood for the talk.
 One can consider it a bit opinionated, but there are with no doubt some powerful arguments for open source software.
-The talk also covers the free software movement that all started it and from which the Open source movement branched of.
+The talk also covers the free software movement that all started it and from which the open source movement branched of.
 The difference though is just in its philosophy.
 First of all, a common misunderstanding is that free software does not mean one can get it with zero cost.
 It says that anyone can get the code and is free to do with it as pleased.
 Modify, change, sell or use it for another purpose.
-On the other hand, Open source software provides some restrictions.
-Therefore, Open source software is more popular and used more widely, because it gives control.
+On the other hand, open source software provides some restrictions.
+Therefore, open source software is more popular and used more widely, because it gives control.

 For example: a concurring company might purchase your proprietary software and then have access to the code.
 They could copy your product and sell it for a lower price.
-This can be done with Free software, but Open source software has some licenses defined to prevent this.
+This can be done with Free software, but open source software has some licenses defined to prevent this.
 In the talk some of these licenses are covered.
 I took the liberty to list some of them here with a short explanation.
 Click trough to see how easily it is to use them and have a legal basis to rely on.

 The most popular and widely used licenses are:
 #### [Apache License 2.0](https://opensource.org/licenses/Apache-2.0)
 Designed to be simple and easy to comply with, but more extensive than the previous versions.
 One can use the licensed software for any purpose, to change and redistribute.
-Changes can be distributed under other licenses but unchanged code needs to be distributed under the same license.
+Changes can be distributed under other licenses, but unchanged code needs to be distributed under the same license.

 #### [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause)